 Meme on Social Networks

 I like the use of memes in edublogging, as it provides a framework for re-working and revisiting ideas, and exchanging views with others.
-A single mem can provide a framework for discourse, offering bracketing into posts participants in the dialogue can refer to and build on further while further developing their ideas.
-1. Whose voices are clearly heard, and…
+A single mem can provide a framework for discourse, offering bracketing into posts participants in the dialogue can refer to Continue reading Meme on Social Networks

 EduBlogging: All About Making Connections